Arthor1127/polaritons/README.md

+---
+authors:
+  - name: Arturo Ruiz
+    affiliations:
+      - Instituto Balseiro
+      - Comisión Nacional de Energía Atómica
+    email: arturo.ruiz@ib.edu.ar
+  - name: Gonzalo Usaj
+    affiliations:
+      - Instituto Balseiro
+      - Comisión Nacional de Energía Atómica
+      - CONICET
+    email: gonzalo.usaj@ib.edu.ar
+---
+(main-readme)=
-# Cavity polaritons coupled to cavity phonons
+# Cavity Polaritons Research Documentation
-Research repository on the subject of cavity polaritons optomechanically coupled to cavity phonons in linear arrays.
-We explore the population and energy dynamics of these systems on the contex of the research done in the Optics and Photonics group in the Bariloche Atomic Center.
-This work has been done under the supervision of Prof. Gonzalo Usaj of the Condensed Matter Theory group.
+Research repository on the subject of cavity polaritons optomechanically coupled via cavity phonons in linear arrays.
+We explore the population and energy dynamics of these systems in the context of research done in the Optics and Photonics group at the Bariloche Atomic Center.
+This research is based on the theoretical modeling of polariton arrays using a tight-binding and semiclassical approximation of the Gross-Pitaevski equation.
-# Objectives
+## Objectives
-The main objectives for this work are
-1. Explore the polariton and phonon population dynamics of these arrays under different driving protocols and different intensities
+For this research we intend to achieve the following set of goals:
-2. Explore the energy spectrum dynamics of the system in terms of the driving
+1. Model the population, stability and energy dynamics obtained from previous measurements done in the Optics and Photonics group
-3. Understand the stability of the different regimes observed under this model.
+2. Write software that facilitates the analysis of potentially more complex polariton arrangements, couplings and driving schemes to be used by other people
+3. Engineer arrangements and driving protocols with potential of generating interesting emerging phenomena from these systems

+More relevant results born from this research will eventually be uploaded to Arxiv and (hopefully) be presented as a journal article.
+For more information about the model refer to [this page](polaritons-intro) and to [the associated page](https://arthor1127.github.io/polaritons/).